Chapter 18.24

 3. Additional Requirements.
 In addition to the other requirements of this section, antennas in residential and mixed-use zoning districts shall meet all the following criteria:

 a.
-Roof- or building-mounted antenna support structures shall be no higher than needed to receive adequate reception of localized signals, not to exceed thirty feet above the roof line unless approved by the Planning Commission;
+Roof- or building-mounted antenna support structures shall be no higher than needed to receive adequate reception of localized signals, not to exceed thirty feet above the roof line unless approved by the Planning and Transportation Commission;

 b.
 A television satellite dish antenna shall be screened, to the degree feasible, by structures or landscaping so it is not readily visible from public right-of-way and neighboring properties;